 The first step is to acquire the NCB certificate from your existing insurer.
 Then you need to present the certificate to your new insurer when purchasing a new policy.
 By doing so, you can enjoy lower premiums on the new policy.
 Many a times car owners in India forget to transfer their NCB to their new insurance policy, thereby losing out on benefits.
 Therefore, ensure to make the transfer properly to take advantage of the NCB.
 Follow these simple steps and enjoy discounted premiums on your new car insurance policy.

 What causes the NCB termination?

-The NCB will be terminated in case any of the following situations arise:
+The NCB gets terminated if any of the following situations arise:

-In case a policyholder does not renew an insurance plan within ninety days of its expiry.
+- In case a policyholder does not renew the insurance plan within 90 days from its expiry date.